 Figure 2 – Stratecution

-Orchestrators blend strategy and execution.
+Orchestrators Blending Strategy and Tactics and execution.
 They do not over-rotate to plan and do not click too deep into tactics.
 They operate in the middle between strategy and tactics.
 These means engage people, process, technology, and information to activate the right work through:

 - Strategic Translation – Moving from idea to execution by scoping and framing the right initiatives to achieve the vision over time.